dappforce/subsocial-docs/docs/basics/staking/Overview.md

 fill out this [form](https://forms.gle/aneosvJP1ntJ9Zrh6).
 In the future, creator registration will likely become permissionless, or take place through on-chain governance, though we are waiting to see how the system performs.

+### Rewards

+Of the tokens allocated to Creator Staking rewards, 66.7% will be distributed among stakers, and 33.3% will be distributed among creators.
 Creators will receive tokens based on how many SUB are staked towards them, compared to other creators.
-Of the tokens allocated to Creator Staking rewards, 66.7% will be distributed among stakers, and 33.3% will be distributed among creators.
 As usual, the more tokens a user stakes, the more they can expect to receive in return, and a creator with one million SUB staked towards them will receive more rewards than a creator with only one thousand SUB staked towards them.